DeanMilojevic/KnowledgeBase/books/index.md

 :closed_book: **Seven Languages in Seven Weeks: A Pragmatic Guide to Learning Programming Languages**, *Bruce Tate*

 :book: **Docker in Action**, *Jeff Nickoloff, Stephen Kuenzli*

+:book: **Scrum: The Art of Doing Twice the Work in Half the Time**, *Jeff Sutherland, J.J.
+Sutherland*